 Players will need to be briefed on the various positions that will be called out during the game.

-- 3 - Players must stand tall with legs together and arms above the head with hands touching, forming a rocket ship shape.
+- Three players must stand tall with legs together and arms above the head with hands touching, forming a rocket ship shape.

-- 2- Players should keep rocket ship shape but slightly bend elbows and knees.
+- Two players should keep rocket ship shape but slightly bend elbows and knees.

-- 1 - Players should keep rocket ship shape and squat all the way down with hands in front of their face.
+- One player should keep the rocket ship-shape and squat all the way down with hands in front of their face.

 - One person should be designated as Ground Control and stand in front of the entire group, facing them.
 For younger children, it would be best to have an adult play the role of Ground Control.